ferozahmadkhan/advance-azure-siem-honeypot/README.md

 ## 📝 License

-This project is for educational purposes.
+This project is for educational purposes only.
 Use responsibly.

 ---